 We offer support to young people of all educational ages who suffer from severe long-term illness, whether it be a mental health or physical health condition

-Both founders have been diagnosed with cancer at stages in their lives.
-Between them, Josh and Nathalie have been on the receiving end of treatment, appointments, and rehabilitation support for a combined total of 20 years.
+Josh & Nathalie co-founded Bright Futures UK after their own experiences of serious illness during education.
+Both Josh & Nathalie had cancer at different stages in their lives, and between them, they’ve been on the receiving end of treatments, appointments and rehabilitation support for a combined total of 20 years.

-They know first-hand the impact illness has on all areas in life, the areas where there is enough assistance and the ones in which more support is needed.
+Our founders know first hand the impact that illness has on all areas in life, the areas where there’s already enough assistance and the areas - like this one - where more support is needed.
+Bright Futures fills a big gap in providing support to help young people affected by illness back into education.

 WHO WE ARE